Sunday 9th March 2014

 Now the contest news

-The 432MHz UK Activity Contest takes place on 10 December from 2000 to 2230UTC.
+On Tuesday the 432MHz UK Activity Contest runs from 2000UTC to 2230UTC.
 Using all modes the exchange is signal report, serial number and locator.

-Now the solar factual data for the period from Friday the 29th of November to Thursday the 5th of December, compiled by Neil Clarke, G0CAS on Friday the 6th of December.
+Now the solar factual data for the period from Friday the 28th of February to the 6th of March, compiled by Neil Clarke, G0CAS on Friday the 7th of March.

 Thirteen sunspot groups were visible on the 28th but this had declined to nine by the 6th.
 Some of these groups were complex enough to produce the occasional M class solar flares, except on the 4th and the 6th when solar activity was low with only C class solar flares taking place.
 Solar flux levels declined from 171 units on the 28th to 149 by the 5th and the 6th.
 The average was 159 units.
 The 90 day solar flux average on the 6th was 160, that's two units up on last week.
 X-ray flux levels declined slightly from C1 units on the 3rd to B5.5 by the 6th, the average was B8.7 units.
 Geomagnetic activity was quiet every day and the average was Ap 6 units.
 Solar wind data from the ACE spacecraft saw solar wind speeds decline from 500 kilometres per second on the 28th to 330 by the 3rd.
 Particle densities were elevated on the 28th with 22 particles per cubic centimetre and 18 on the 3rd and the 4th.
 Bz varied between minus 10 and plus 9 nanoTeslas on the most disturbed day and between minus and plus 3 nanoTeslas on the quietest day.
 The HF bands were in good shape with 28MHz open to all continents during the period, also, 50MHz saw openings to South Africa on the 4th and Mauritius on the 6th.